OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/options/parity.md

 ---
 title: parity
-description: The parity page provides details about whether options are over or under valued.
+description: "The parity page provides details about whether options are over or under" valued.
 It includes usage examples, parameters definition and their choices.
 keywords:
 - parity